h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-c++-runtime/scoring-pipeline-deployment-in-c++-runtime.md

 m.uuid
 ```

-4. We can also retrieve a list of missing values, feature names, feature types, output names and output types:
+4. We can also retrieve a list of missing values, feature names, feature types, output names, and output types:

 ```bash
 # retrieve a list of missing values